Harnessing Bayesian Statistics to Accelerate Iterative Quantum Amplitude Estimation: Acknowledgments

 \section{Acknowledgments}

 M.~B.~S.~acknowledges support for this research provided by the Office of the Vice Chancellor for Research and Graduate Education (OVCRGE) at the University of Wisconsin-Madison with funding from the Wisconsin Alumni Research Foundation (WARF).
-Y.~W.~acknowledges partial support for this research by NSF and OVCRGE from WARF.
+Y.~W.~acknowledges partial support for this research by OVCRGE from WARF and NSF Grant DMS-2514240.
 AI was used to refine early drafts of the manuscript.